 In May 2018, the U.S. Financial Crimes Enforcement Network (FinCEN) - added a new requirement for banks to verify the identity of natural persons of legal entity customers who own, control and profit from companies when those organizations open accounts.

-Bottom line: when a corporate company opens a new account, it will have to provide Social Security numbers and copies of a photo ID and passports for their employees, board members, and shareholders.
+Bottom line: when a corporate company opens a new account, it must provide Social Security numbers and copies of a photo ID and passports for its employees, board members, and shareholders.

 What is eKYC?

 - In India, Electronic Know Your Customer or Electronic Know Your Client, or eKYC, is a process wherein the customer's identity and address are verified electronically through Aadhaar authentication.
 Aadhaar is India's national biometric eID scheme.

 It's because 99.9% of the adult population has a digital identity in the country.
 In January 2023, 1,3 billion residents got their Aadhaar number.

 - eKYC also refers to capturing information from IDs (OCR mode), extracting digital data from government-issued smart IDs (with a chip) with a physical presence, or using certified digital identities and facial recognition for online identity verification.